Skyray2/Fetch-Assessment/README.md

 You'll be able to view the website now.

+If you get an error saying the port is already allocated then try a different number instead of 1000 like 2000 or 3000 or any other 4 digit number, for ex:

+docker container run -d -p 2000:5000 sbaskar2/fetch-assessment-final:0.0.1.RELEASE

+and follow the same instruction above of opening the browser and typing in localhost:????.
+The number that you have chosen to replace 1000.

 ## Alternate Method

 If the files are directly downloaded from the GitHub repository then, make sure that all the downloaded files are in the same directory.